Skip to main content

 Introduction

-Heterogeneous Multi-core Processing (HMP) on Toradex SoMs enables you to pair a high-performance application processor running Linux with one or more low-power Cortex-M/Cortex-R real-time cores.
-This architecture offloads time-critical or deterministic tasks (e.g. sensor handling, motor control) to the Cortex-M/Cortex-R cores, while the Cortex-A handles higher-level functions, typically running a fully featured OS (like Embedded Linux, Torizon, Android or QNX, among others) - enabling both high throughput and real-time responsiveness.
+Heterogeneous Multi-core Processing (HMP) on Toradex SoMs enables you to pair a high-performance application processor running Linux (Cortex-A) with one or more low-power real-time cores (Cortex-M or Cortex-R, for example).
+This architecture offloads time-critical or deterministic tasks (e.g., sensor handling, motor control) to the Cortex-M/Cortex-R cores.
+At the same time, the Cortex-A handles higher-level functions, typically running a fully featured OS (such as Embedded Linux, Torizon, Android, or QNX, among others), enabling both high throughput and real-time responsiveness.

 HMP is also known as Asymmetric Multiprocessing (AMP), Asymmetric MCU Clustering, Dual-Core MCU, Domain-specific MCU Islands or Co-processor Offload.